-To the Board of Directors and Stockholders Capitala Finance Corp.
+The Board of Directors and Shareholders of Capitala Finance Corp.

-We have audited the accompanying consolidated statement of assets and liabilities of Capitala Finance Corp. (the Company), including the consolidated schedule of investments, as of December 31, 2014 and 2013, and the related consolidated statements of operations, changes in net assets, and cash flows and the financial highlights for each of the two years in the period ended December 31, 2014.
+We have audited the accompanying consolidated statements of assets and liabilities of Capitala Finance Corp. (the Company), including the consolidated schedules of investments, as of December 31, 2015 and 2014, and the related consolidated statements of operations, changes in net assets, and cash flows and the financial highlights for each of the three years in the period ended December 31, 2015.
 These financial statements and financial highlights are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements and financial highlights based on our audits.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements and financial highlights are free of material misstatement.
 We were not engaged to perform an audit of the Company's internal control over financial reporting.
 Our audit included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
 Accordingly, we express no such opinion.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements and financial highlights.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-Our procedures included confirmation of securities owned as of December 31, 2014 and 2013 by correspondence with the custodian and directly with management or designees of the portfolio companies, as applicable.
+Our procedures included confirmation of securities owned as of December 31, 2015 and 2014 by correspondence with the custodian and directly with management or designees of the portfolio companies, as applicable.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements and financial highlights referred to above present fairly, in all material respects, the consolidated financial position of Capitala Finance Corp. at December 31, 2014 and 2013, and the consolidated results of its operations, changes in its net assets, cash flows, and its financial highlights for each of the two years in the period ended December 31, 2014, in conformity with U.S. generally accepted accounting principles.
+In our opinion, the financial statements and financial highlights referred to above present fairly, in all material respects, the consolidated financial position of Capitala Finance Corp. at December 31, 2015 and 2014, and the consolidated results of its operations, changes in its net assets, its cash flows and its financial highlights for each of the three years in the period ended December 31, 2015, in conformity with U.S. generally accepted accounting principles.

-/s/ Ernst & Young LLP Charlotte, North Carolina March 4, 2015
+/s/ Ernst & Young LLP

+March 8, 2016 Charlotte, North Carolina